-It is planned to increase this grant significantly over time, to allow Education Departments to expand their activities on the other outputs above.
+It is planned to increase this grant significantly over the coming four years, to allow Education Departments to expand their activities on the other outputs above.
 Still, LGs are encouraged to augment central government transfers with funds from own source revenues and other sources to support these key education service delivery mandates.